Gentleman: Southern United States

-Lee's conception is one of the better known expositions in favor of the Southern culture of honor.
+Lee's conception is one of the better known expositions in favour of the Southern culture of honour.

 Landed gentry

 That a distinct order of landed gentry existed in England very early has, indeed, been often assumed and is supported by weighty authorities.
 Thus, the late Professor Freeman (in Encyclopædia Britannica xvii. page 540 b, 9th edition) said: "Early in the 11th century the order of 'gentlemen' as a separate class seems to be forming as something new.
 By the time of the conquest of England the distinction seems to have been fully established."
 Stubbs (Const.
 Hist., ed.
 1878, iii.
 544, 548) takes the same view.
 Sir George Sitwell, however, has suggested that this opinion is based on a wrong conception of the conditions of medieval society and that it is wholly opposed to the documentary evidence.

 The most basic class distinctions in the Middle Ages were between the nobiles, i.e., the tenants in chivalry, such as earls, barons, knights, esquires, the free ignobiles such as the citizens and burgesses, and franklins, and the unfree peasantry including villeins and serfs.
 Even as late as 1400, the word gentleman still only had the descriptive sense of generosus and could not be used as denoting the title of a class.
 Yet after 1413, we find it increasingly so used, and the list of landowners in 1431, printed in Feudal Aids, contains, besides knights, esquires, yeomen and husbandmen (i.e. householders), a fair number who are classed as "gentilman".